beegy-labs/my-girok/.ai/apps/web-main.md

 ### Depth Colors for Hierarchical Data

-Use color-coded borders for nested items (achievements, descriptions):
+Use color-coded borders for nested items (achievements, descriptions).

+**Note**: These use `dark:` variant intentionally - semantic colors (blue, green, etc.) are not part of the theme system and need explicit dark mode handling.

 ```typescript
 const DEPTH_COLORS = {